Hydrochloric acid: Pickling of steel

 One of the most important applications of hydrochloric acid is in the pickling of steel, to remove rust or iron oxide scale from iron or steel before subsequent processing, such as extrusion, rolling, galvanizing, and other techniques.
 Technical quality HCl at typically 18% concentration is the most commonly used pickling agent for the pickling of carbon steel grades.

 The spent acid has long been reused as iron(II) chloride (also known as ferrous chloride) solutions, but high heavy-metal levels in the pickling liquor have decreased this practice.

 The steel pickling industry has developed hydrochloric acid regeneration processes, such as the spray roaster or the fluidized bed HCl regeneration process, which allow the recovery of HCl from spent pickling liquor.
 The most common regeneration process is the pyrohydrolysis process, applying the following formula:

 By recuperation of the spent acid, a closed acid loop is established.
 The iron(III) oxide by-product of the regeneration process is valuable, used in a variety of secondary industries.

 Production of inorganic compounds

 Akin to its use for pickling, hydrochloric acid is used to dissolve many metals, metal oxides and metal carbonates.
-The conversion are often depicted in simplified equations:
+The conversions are often depicted in simplified equations: